 Animal welfare is about how the animals themselves experience their existence, and to which extent their basic needs are being met when it comes to environment, nutrition and safety.
 By breeding animals in captivity we control their living conditions, therefore we have a particular responsibility for their welfare.
 Due to this, farmed fish have received the most focus in the last few decades.
-Through a wide range of projects, the Animal Welfare Research Group have been investigating important topics, such as how the environment varies within the fish farming cages, what kind of environmental parameters the fish prefer and avoid, and how farmed fish cope with environmental variation (such as temperature variations, oxygen levels, currents, light conditions, or pressure/depth) and mechanical handling (such as pumping, crowding, lice treatment, etc.).
+Through a wide range of projects, the Animal Welfare Research Group has been investigating important topics, such as how the environment varies within the fish farming cages, what kind of environmental parameters the fish prefer and avoid, and how farmed fish cope with environmental variation (such as temperature variations, oxygen levels, currents, light conditions, or pressure/depth) and mechanical handling (such as pumping, crowding, lice treatment, etc.).

 Recently, different preventive methods have been developed to mitigate infestations of sea lice, and many innovative technologies have been developed to remove lice.
 However, it appears that such methods can be hazardous, and that they might injure, or even kill, many fish if they do not take the biology and the stress tolerance of the fish into account.
 Our task is to investigate what kind of treatment the fish can withstand and what kind of environmental conditions it can cope with.
 We also consider if, and possibly how, they can learn to adapt to the environment they are being offered by new fish farming technologies, such as sea cages in exposed sites, submerged sea cages, closed sea cages, etc.